 The mandate was established by the human rights council, in the resolution 18/7, then the council established the mandate of the special rapporteur on the promotion of truth, justice, reparations and guarantee of non-repetition to deal with the situations in which there have been gross violations in human rights, and serious violations of international humanitarian law.
 The solutions specifically mention five areas to work in the mandate; individual persecutions, reparations, truth-seeking, institutional reform and vetting of public embrace on officers.
 The resolution assigned twelve functions to the special rapporteur.
 I will just mention some.

-The first one is to provide upon request technical assistance or advice (6:09) on matter of transitional justice.
-Second, to getting information of national situations third, to identify good practices, to conduct country visits.
+The first one is to provide upon request technical assistance or advice on a matter of transitional justice.
+Second, to getting information on national situations third, to identify good practices, to conduct country visits.
 Perhaps I can be here in the future in the official capacity of a special rapporteur visiting your country I hope so.
-Four, to make recommendation on judicial and non-judicial measures in the (6:46) implementing strategies policies and measures to address gross violations of human rights and serious violations of international humanitarian law.
-The resolution ask the special rapporteur (7:00) to carry out these tasks through regular dialogue.
-So it is in (responsible?
-7:08) to have a dialogue with the government, with the civil societies, with the non-governmental organisations, with the representatives of victims, with other relevant United Nations stakeholders, agencies, and mechanisms.
+Four, to make a recommendation on judicial and non-judicial measures in the implementing strategies policies and measures to address gross violations of human rights and serious violations of international humanitarian law.
+The resolution asks the special rapporteur to carry out these tasks through regular dialogue.
+So it is in to have a dialogue with the government, with the civil societies, with the non-governmental organisations, with the representatives of victims, with other relevant United Nations stakeholders, agencies, and mechanisms.
 Of course, it’s also ask the special rapporteur to integrate a gender perspective.
-Gender perspective and apply a victims centred approach.
+Gender perspective and apply a victims-centred approach.

-I would like to under scope and to remark that the victim centred approach is the back bone of the work carried out by mandate.
+I would like to under scope and to remark that the victim-centred approach is the backbone of the work carried out by mandate.
 As Gayoon said, I am a human rights defender, and for me, all processes of transitional justice should be done with the victim in the centre of process.
 And active role.
-Not only because addressing the harm suffered by victims is immediate goal on transitional justice measures.
+Not only because addressing the harm suffered by victims is an immediate goal on transitional justice measures.
 But also because none on this can happen on the back of the victims or without their meaningful participation.
 So the adoption of the gender perspective is also the trans versa to all the mandates activities.
 Sensitivity to the different ways in which gross violations of human rights and serious violations of the international humanitarian law, differently affect men, women and children.
-And of course, (9:09) successful implementation of mandate.
+And of course, successful implementation of the mandate.

 The four components of the mandates; truth, justice, reparations and warranties of non-repetition, I think now we can speak on the fifth element of the mandate, that is memory.
-But the elements of mandate (12:29) inter-related areas of action.
+But the elements of mandate inter-related areas of action.
 Taking individually there is measures cannot effectively readdress the harm down to the victims.
-And (12:47-52).
 The truth without justice is not possible.
 Justice without liberation is not possible.
 Bring it all together in hence, in a process of transitional justice.
-For this reason, I emphasise the importance of comprehensive approach, incorporating the full range of judicial and non-judicial measures including among others individual persecutions, reparations, truth-seeking, institutional reform, the vetting of public embrace on officials, memorisations, initiative of processes to achieve (13:49) combination.
-So it’s not (13:51) process of the transitional justice.
+For this reason, I emphasise the importance of comprehensive approach, incorporating the full range of judicial and non-judicial measures including among others individual persecutions, reparations, truth-seeking, institutional reform, the vetting of public embrace on officials, memorisations, an initiative of processes to achieve the combination.
+So it’s not a process of the transitional justice.

-As in the resolution (?
-14:55) comprehensive approach can contribute to the accomplishment of the following goals.
-First one, preventing the recurrence of crises, and future violations of the human rights to ensure social cohesion, nation building, ownership and inclusiveness at the national and local levels and to promote reconciliation.
+As in the resolution, comprehensive approach can contribute to the accomplishment of the following goals.
+First one, preventing the recurrence of crises, and future violations of the human rights to ensure social cohesion, nation-building, ownership and inclusiveness at the national and local levels and to promote reconciliation.

 But this is not an option.
 It's a duty for the state.
 It’s an international obligation.
-It is important to note that disseminate of the mandate are based on stablish rights and obligation.
-We can speak and (15:54) of principles for the protection and promotion of human rights through actions to combat impunity, or the basic principles (16:05) right remedy, and variations for victims of gross violations of international human rights law and serious violations of international humanitarian law.
-And of course, we can pay attention to the international (16:24) covenant on civil and political facts.
-And the covenant is (16:33) for state parties.
-And of course South Korea ratified the covenant.
+It is important to note that disseminate of the mandate are based on established rights and obligation.
+We can speak of principles for the protection and promotion of human rights through actions to combat impunity, or the basic principles right remedy, and variations for victims of gross violations of international human rights law and serious violations of international humanitarian law.
+And of course, we can pay attention to the international covenant on civil and political facts.
+And the covenant is for state parties.
+And of course, South Korea ratified the covenant.
 And the international covenant on economic, social and cultural rights, so I want to pay attention to the issue that this is an obligation to the state.
-Another (17:01) to the willness of one government or other government.
-So let me pass to the theometic focus on govern frames.
-In the last two years since its creation, the mandate has examined in detail several domatic areas (17:28).
-How to contribute to the transitional justice measures to strengthening the rule of law (17:36).
-And the next set of (17:41) focuses on establishing the conceptional normative frame work of the (17:47) of mandate, (17:50) recommendation for the adoptions of public policies in the areas, the report reported on truth commissions, prosecutors, (18:00), reparations, security, sector reform, and warranties non-recurrence.
+Another to the wellness of one government or other government.
+So let me pass to the thematic focus on govern frames.
+In the last two years since its creation, the mandate has examined in detail several domestic areas.
+How to contribute to transitional justice measures to strengthening the rule of law.
+And the next set of (17:41) focuses on establishing the conceptional normative framework of the mandate, recommendation for the adoptions of public policies in the areas, the report reported on truth commissions, prosecutors, reparations, security, sector reform, and warranties non-recurrence.
 So you have all that report in the website of the mandate.